Mary Willumsen: Postcard photography

-Well ahead of the huge interest in female nude photography which was to take off in the 1920s, Mary Willumsen's photographs from 1916 to 1920, though carefully posed, appear far more spontaneous than earlier work.
+Well ahead of the huge interest in female nude photography which was to take off in the 1920s, Mary Willumsen's photographs from 1916 to 1920, though carefully posed, appear far more spontaneous than her earlier work.
 Portraying groups of smiling schoolgirls to grown women in different states of undress, her pictures are unique in their intimacy, their spontaneity and in the personal appreciation she had for her subjects.
 To some extent, her photographs are inspired by German and French nudist postcards but she quickly found her own style that cannot be found among other photographers of the time, especially not women photographers.
 In her photographs, women's faces are covered, never revealing their identity.

 Much of the information we have about Mary Willumsen comes from a police report which was drafted after she was arrested in 1920 for producing and selling illegal postcards.
 According to the report, Willumsen — who had not been trained as a photographer — had permission from the bathing establishment's inspector to photograph "those customers who wished to be photographed."
 As time went by, a certain Mr Brix, the owner of the nearby Scala Book Kiosk, asked Willumsen to take some bathing pictures for him to sell.
 Some of Helgoland's customers agreed to be photographed for the venture.
 Some of her photographs were published in Vore Damer, a women's magazine, but without any identification.

 Initially, Willumsen's photographs were of women in bathing suits or underclothes.
 However, as interest grew, Brix persuaded her to take nude pictures too, though Willumsen explained that she "never attempted to create pictures of an erotic or lewd character".
 The ten or so women she used as models came from quite different backgrounds: everything from actresses to house maids and even some who were more associated with "loose living".
 As her business expanded, she extended her sales to kiosks in Istegade and the Circus Garden in the centre of Copenhagen.
 Willumsen estimated that she was producing about 1,200 photographs a month, selling them at 25 øre each.